 Oh and all the flooring is old pine!
 Just like our beloved pink house!
 So we can’t wait to refinish it all and clear seal it.
 Parts of it are already sanded down and it’s looking so good!
 Hooray for no more holes in the floor!

-I mentioned that downstairs we also have an outdoor dining zone and an outdoor shower that will lead to our future pool – both of which you can see a little better in the video tour (you can also see how rainy it was!
-Definitely a house-buying day for us – ha!).
-But here’s a pretty bad picture of me and our sweet realtor standing in the outdoor dining area.
+I mentioned that downstairs we also have a roofed-in outdoor area that we’re calling the side porch, and an outdoor shower beyond that, which will lead to our future pool.
+Here’s a pretty bad picture of me and our sweet realtor standing in the side porch area.
 We’re going to redo this so it’s not as broken up by ten million vertical posts.

 And beyond that is our funny little (water damaged, of course!) outdoor shower, that will lead to our future pool.
 Just like the sink in the tub, that dangling-by-a-thread light fixture makes me laugh so hard.
 I know, I know, I’m very weird.
 I am literally laughing while I type this.
 I can’t get over it.